-Meredith is a photographer and community arts worker based in Sydney, Australia.
+Meredith is a photographer and community arts worker based in Sydney & the Illawarra region of NSW, Australia.

 Specialising in reportàge, lifestyle, travel and portrait photography her passion is in telling stories and capturing images that evoke a response – visually, emotionally, intellectually or otherwise.